- Home

 Road Maintenance Special Districts

-County Service Areas and Permanent Road Divisions provide road maintenance and snow removal to public roads within defined boundaries of unincorporated Tuolumne County.
+County Service Areas and Permanent Road Divisions provide road maintenance and snow removal to public roads within their boundaries of unincorporated Tuolumne County.

 Since the 2009 changes in California County Service Area law now requires CSAs to be perpetually funded, a CSA with no source of income may be considered for dissolution.